How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 Getting Your Glamping Business Online

 In 2022, online setup is non-negotiable for any glamping business that wants to be successful.
-It’s where 99% of your guests will find you (okay, we admit we pulled that stat from our ass, but it’s probably not far off).
+It’s where 99% of your guests will find you.
 But what’s required to set your glamping business up online?

 From day one, you should have a presence on external booking websites such as Vrbo and Airbnb.
 This is particularly important when you’re just starting out and you don’t yet have an established brand.